After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 If you’ve ever bought snacks at a gas station, you know how pricey they are.
 Plus, even though road trip snacks have no calories, it’s still not a good idea to live on Fritos and Pringles (don’t tell my husband I said that).

-Pack your own snacks and you can stave off any hangry episodes as well as save some money.
+Pack your own snacks and you can stave off any hangry episodes as well as save money on a road trip.

 For our epic road trips, I make a bucket of trail mix and throw in a couple of individual serving containers so we can eat while on the road.
 We also have containers of grapes, string cheese, apples, and other healthier handheld snacks.